manoaroomiematch/manoaroomiematch/tests/AVAILABILITY_TESTS.md

 - Tests use `.slow()` modifier for authenticated tests due to authentication overhead
 - Tests are designed to be non-destructive (no data modification)
-- Tests use flexible selectors to accommodate UI changes
+- Tests use flexible selectors and fallbacks to accommodate UI changes
+- Tests gracefully skip if authentication fails or user lacks access
+- Navigation waits use only `domcontentloaded`, not `networkidle` (prevents Vercel timeout issues)
-- Race conditions are handled with timeout fallbacks
+- All network operations are wrapped with `.catch()` to prevent test crashes
-- Tests verify availability, not full functionality
+- Tests verify page availability, not full functionality